Update: 13 July 2020

-The Government has published guidance on critical workers who can access schools or educational settings including nurseries.
-The government has asked parents to keep their children at home, wherever possible, and asked schools and nurseries to remain open only for those children who absolutely need to attend.
+The Government published guidance on critical workers allowed to access schools or educational settings including nurseries.
+For months, the government asked parents to keep children at home, wherever possible, and asked schools and nurseries to open only for those children who absolutely need to attend.

-This requirement will also apply to early years, sixth, special schools and further education provision.
+This requirement also applied to early years, sixth, special schools and further education provision.

 Advice to schools in the city on Coronavirus (COVID-19)